 The project's application of the methodology is correct and the determination of the baseline is transparent.
 The baseline scenario for the project is that fuel oil and coal is continued to be used in the existing facilities during the selected crediting period.

 3.4 Additionality

-In accordance with AM0008 /5/, the additionality of the project is demonstrated through two conditions:
+In accordance with ACM0009 /7/, the additionality of the project is demonstrated through the "Tool for the demonstration and assessment of additionality" version 02 /8/ which includes the following steps: